Parameter Screening: Voltage Sweep

 When operating under high currents, the device sensitivity to the barrier height may become voltage-dependent.
 Make sure to verify the validity of your data at both extremities of the investigated voltage range.

 The Modules tab allows you to enable different processes that are allowed to occur during the simulation.
-You can disable the excitonics module as we will focus on polaron transport for this tutorial.
+As we focus on polaron transport for this tutorial, all modules can be disabled (being the default).

-We will set the number of simulation steps to 1.000.000.000 in the Termination Criteria tab.
-On the Output tab, we set the report interval to 100.000 and the output interval to 1.000.000.
-The parameter set can now be saved.
+For the tutorial we will set the number of simulation steps to 1.000.000 in the Termination tab.
+On the Output tab, we set the report interval to 10.000 and the output interval to 100.000.
+Press the Save params button to bring the changes to the project.

 Starting the Simulation